Teska98/Python_mathProgramms/README.md

 # Python_mathProgramms
-Python programms using math functions
+Python programms using math library and functions